NifTK/NifTK/README.md

 License
 -----------

-Copyright (c) 2014, [University College London][ucl].
+Copyright (c) 2018, [University College London][ucl].

-This project is NOT open-source, and should NOT be distributed without the prior permission of [Prof. Sebastien Ourselin][seb].
+This project is distributed under the conditions of the BSD 3-clause license.

 Funding
 -------------